St Alban Hall, Oxford: History

 Chancellor Grenville appointed Richard Whately as principal in 1825, in an attempt to raise standards there.
 John Henry Newman was Whately's vice-principal from 1825 to 1826, and Samuel Hinds from 1827 to 1831.

 As later recalled by Dr Henry Robinson, in the mid-1830s there was only one undergraduate, John Robert Tennant, who was known as "the solitary tenant of Alban Hall".
 There were seven members when Robinson arrived in 1838, rising to twelve by the time he came down.
 The only tutor was the vice-principal, while the principal, Edward Cardwell, was a university lecturer on divinity.
 Those aiming for an honours degree took a private tutor, of whom Bob Lowe of Magdalen was the most popular.
 The Hall then had four servants, a cook, a manciple, a porter, and a boy.
 Robinson had found St Alban Hall "rather an expensive place, the number being so few, and there was no endowment."

 The last principal, William Salter, was appointed in 1861 and resigned in 1882.
-In 1877 Prime Minister Disraeli appointed commissioners under Lord Selborne and later Mountague Bernard to consider and implement reform of the university and its colleges.
+In 1877 Prime Minister Benjamin Disraeli appointed commissioners under Lord Selborne and later Mountague Bernard to consider and implement reform of the university and its colleges.
 The commissioners came to the view that the four remaining medieval halls were not viable and should merge with colleges.
 In 1881, the commissioners made a University Statute which provided for St Alban Hall to be united with Merton College in the event of Principal Salter's resignation or death.
 The Hall then had eighteen members in residence, who were admitted to Merton.
 In 1887, a similar Statute extinguished New Inn Hall and combined it with Balliol College, on the death of Henry Hubert Cornish.
 In the event, of the halls only St Edmund Hall would avoid merger.

 Henry Robinson cast some of the blame for the end of the Hall on Lord Salisbury, the university's chancellor:

 "St Alban Hall is destroyed because it has no friends.
 No one is interested in it except the principal, and he has been pensioned off...
 I am sure its extinction was not called for, but there was no one to speak up for it.
 The Chancellor of the University is the Visitor of all the halls, and he holds his place in trust for his successor."

 Robinson died a few days after his article was published.